mgmarlow/knavehack/content/index.md

 ## Adventure

+### Time and turns

+Time in the dungeon is measured in **game turns** that approximate to 10 minutes.
+When combat begins, the time scale changes to **combat rounds**, which are about 10 seconds long.

+PCs automatically detect traps and map their environment.

 ### Random encounters

 The GM rolls a d4 every 15 minutes of real world play.
 A result of 1-2